nerodrakar/PAREPY/statistical_concepts_distributions.md

 {: .label .label-Blue}

 <p align = "justify">
 The Weibull distribution (<a href="fig4">Figure 4</a>), also referred to as the Type III extreme value distribution, is well suited for describing the weakest link phenomena, or a situation where there are competing flaws contributing to failure.
-It is often used to describe fatigue, fracture of brittle materials, and strength in composites.
+It is often used to describe fatigue, fracture of brittle materials, and strength in composites <a href="#ref4">[4]</a>.
 The distribution of wind speeds at a given location on Earth can also be described with this distribution.
 The probability density function is defined by <a href="eq7"> Equation 7</a>
 </p>